 Some loans have forgiveness provisions, but most require that principal and interest be repaid.
 A FAFSA must be submitted to be considered for most loans.
-While the Minority Teacher Loan and Private Alternative Loans do not require a FAFSA, students are encouraged to file a FAFSA first to take advantage of the best financial aid programs prior to borrowing a private educational loan.
+While the Minority Teacher Loan and Private Alternative Loans do not require a FAFSA, students are encouraged to file a FAFSA first to take advantage of the best financial aid programs, both grants and loans, prior to borrowing a private educational loan.